bate-bita/Word-Embeddings-Natural-Language-Processing-/README.md

 - Skip-Gram demonstrated stronger performance for rare terms, while CBOW excelled with common words.
 - Dimensionality reduction revealed interpretable patterns such as sentiment polarity and thematic grouping.

----

 ## Tools and Techniques

 - **Languages & Libraries:** Python, Gensim, NumPy, Pandas, Matplotlib, Scikit-learn
 - **Skills Demonstrated:** Text preprocessing, analytical thinking, neural embeddings, vector similarity, dimensionality reduction, data visualisation

----

 ## Outcome

 This project demonstrates how machine learning can extract meaning from unstructured language and convert it into quantifiable insights.
-It strengthens interpretive and analytical skills in NLP — bridging the gap between technical model results and their real-world implications.
+It strengthens interpretive and analytical skills in NLP, bridging the gap between technical model results and their real-world implications.

----

 ## Author